serverless/blog/posts/2019-04-23-framework-release-v141.md

 The initial implementation which supported one usage plan and multiple API Keys was usually enough for simple API Gateway setups.

 However in production setups one usually needs more flexibility.
-It’s very common to have different types of usage plans for different user types such as “free” plan users and “paid” plan users.
+It’s very common to have different types of usage plans for different user types, such as “free” plan users and “paid” plan users.

 The Serverless Framework v1.41.0 adds support for multiple usage plans.
 Multiple API Keys can be assigned to each usage plan: